 - Q How can eating spinach help support my immune system?

-- Q Which foods are high in quercetin to help my immune system?
+- Q How does the nutrient quercetin help my immune system?

 - Q How does yogurt help the immune system?

 - Q What kind of impact does diet have on immune system health?

 - Q Are there foods that can fight off infections?